 Heavy User (Fitness Enthusiast + Sleep Optimization)

-Profile: Daily workouts, heart rate monitoring, stress tracking, sleep analysis
+Profile: Daily workouts, heart rate monitoring, stress tracking, sleep analysis, SpO2 enabled

 - Months 1-12: 5.1 days average, acceptable for most users